ziirish/burp-ui/docs/upgrading.rst

 - **Breaking** -  Configuration file format changed.
 Colons (:) must be replaced by equals (=).
-Besides, some settings containing spaces should be surrounded by quotes. *Note*: The conversion is mostly automatic, but you should keep an eye on it though.
+Besides, some settings containing spaces should be surrounded by quotes. :strike:`*Note*: The conversion is mostly automatic, but you should keep an eye on it though.`

 - **New** - Basic authentication backend now supports hashed passwords (*Note*: plain text passwords are now deprecated and the support will be dropped in